Macmasters Beach is an ideal beach for the whole family to unwind.

 Since this town sits right on the edge of Bouddi National Park, there are nice bushwalks you can do.

-Bouddi Coastal Walk is an epic 8-km walk along the coast from Macmasters Beach to Putty Beach.
+Bouddi Coastal Walk is an epic 8-km walk along the coast from here to Putty Beach.
 You get incredible ocean views along the way.
-Read more about Bouddi Coastal Walk here.

-There are plenty of other nice walks worth exploring in Bouddi National Park.
-Learn about our top 10 day walks here.
+There are plenty of other nice walks in

 If you like mountain biking here’s a map of the trails.
 The trails are quite good.